Boeing B-29 Superfortress: B-29s in Europe and Australia

 Although considered for other theaters, and briefly evaluated in the UK, the B-29 was exclusively used in World War II in the Pacific Theatre.
 The use of YB-29-BW 41-36393, the so-named Hobo Queen, one of the service test aircraft flown around several British airfields in early 1944, was part of a "disinformation" program from its mention in an American-published Sternenbanner German-language propaganda leaflet from Leap Year Day in 1944, meant to be circulated within the Reich, with the intent to deceive the Germans into believing that the B-29 would be deployed to Europe.

-American post-war military assistance programs loaned the RAF enough Superfortresses to equip several RAF Bomber Command squadrons.
-The aircraft was known as the Washington B.1 in RAF service and served from March 1950 until the last bombers were returned in early 1954.
+American post-war military assistance programs loaned the RAF 87 Superfortresses, to equip eight RAF Bomber Command squadrons.
+The aircraft was known as the Washington B.1 in RAF service and served from March 1950 until the last bombers were returned in March 1954.
+Deployment was restricted to long-range training for strategic attacks against the Soviet Union, which was beyond the range of the RAF's Avro Lincolns.
 The phase-out was occasioned by deliveries of the English Electric Canberra bombers.

 Three Washingtons modified for ELINT duties and a standard bomber version used for support by No. 192 Squadron RAF were decommissioned in 1958, being replaced by de Havilland Comet aircraft.

 Two British Washington B.1 aircraft were transferred to the Royal Australian Air Force (RAAF) in 1952.
 They were attached to the Aircraft Research and Development Unit and used in trials conducted on behalf of the British Ministry of Supply.
 Both aircraft were placed in storage in 1956 and were sold for scrap in 1957.